Experience the once-in-a-lifetime event from the perspective of a Y.E.S. alumni participant.

 After Congressman Hunter talked to us about being active young citizens we headed to the Supreme Court where we saw an actual case being argued.
 I couldn’t believe I was seeing all the justices in person!
 Note to self -- look up law schools.

 Next stop was the Capitol building tour.
 I loved seeing everything I’ve read about in my history books come to life.
 Everything from the Rotunda to the House Galleries was unreal.
 It was also cool knowing I was walking the same halls as some of the most powerful Americans, past and present day.

 I can’t believe it’s already the last day!
-This week has flown by so fast and I’m not ready to leave.
-This morning we went to Arlington National Cemetary where four students were chosen to participate in the wreath laying ceremony.
+This week has flown by so fast, and I’m not ready to leave.
+This morning, we went to Arlington National Cemetery, where four students were chosen to participate in the wreath-laying ceremony.
 It was remarkable watching the Honor Guard as they performed the sacred service in honor of America’s fallen soldiers.
-We also visited the John F. Kennedy Eternal Flame and Robert E. Lee’s House while at the cemetary.
+We also visited the John F. Kennedy Eternal Flame and Robert E. Lee’s House while at the cemetery.

-At the ceremony, we listened to guest speaker Cam Edwards of Cam & Company from NRATV talk about the importance of fighting for what we believe in.
-Then came the superlatives--my classmates voted me Best Debater, which also came with a bag full of NRA merchandise.
-Although I didn’t win a scholarship tonight, I am proud of my achievements and will work towards my Grand Scholarship Application when I get home.
+At the ceremony, we listened to our guest speaker talk about the importance of fighting for what we believe in.
+Then came the superlatives – we voted on several categories, and it was fun to see who we picked for each!
+Lastly, scholarships were awarded – the room was tense as we waited for each name to announced.
+Although I didn’t win a scholarship tonight, I am proud of my achievements and those of the other students, and I will work towards my Grand Scholarship Application when I get home.

 Sunday: Going Back Home